 Link-layer NACK appears in NDNLP, and it's unrelated to this proposal.

 Aggregate NACK is something reasonable, but I don't know about any NDN paper covering this topic.

-#7 Updated by Lan Wang over 4 years ago
+#7 Updated by Lan Wang almost 5 years ago

 What about a fourth option: think of NACK as a control application between neighbor routers and use a naming convention for the NACK?
 For example, if an upstream wants to NACK an Interest from a downstream node, it sends an Interest

 /<downstream_node_name>/<marker_for_nack>/<original_interest_info> on the face to the downstream node (or use for multiaccess link).
 The downstream node can send a Data response if necessary.